rafalgrodzinski/bits-runner-builder/README.md

 - [Extra Information](docs/Extra.md)

 ## Overview
-Bits Runner Builder is a compiler for Bits Runner Code (brc) language, which has been designed for the [Bits Runner](https://github.com/rafalgrodzinski/bits-runner) operating system.
-It aims to be an opinionated, low-level language, a sort of improved C while providing a revised syntax and a couple of quality of life improvement.
-It's a simple system programming language, so no class hierarchies, templates, or other unnecessary fluff.
+Bits Runner Builder is a compiler for the Bits Runner Code language, which has been designed for the [Bits Runner](https://github.com/rafalgrodzinski/bits-runner) operating system.
+It aims to be an opinionated, low-level language, a modernised C with revised syntax and a number of quality of life improvement.
+It aims to be simple, direct, and transparent.
+Altough it aims for a simple class-like functionality, class hierarchies, templates, or other unnecessary fluff.

 It has been been built with LLVM so it should be fairly performant.
-Keep in mind that it is still work in progress so not everything is finished and there is still probably plenty of bugs and gremlins hiding around 🙈
+Keep in mind that it is still work in progress so not everything is finished and there is still probably plenty of bugs and gremlins hiding around 🐝 If you find any, let me know, additional pair of eyes is always helpful.

 ## Main features
-BRC allows for low-level system programming, so one of the main features is a seamless support for embeded assembly, pointers mainipulation, and explicit data handling.
-For this reason data types have explicit byte-sizes, there is no runtime and the memory is manually managed.
+BRC allows for low-level system programming, so one of the main features is a seamless support for inline assembly, pointers, and explicit data handling.
+For this reason types have explicit sizes, there is no runtime and the memory is manually managed.

-The language aims to be simple, easy to reason about, and predictable.
-Because of this there a class-like features, but no inheritance.
-Composition is much better anyway and doesn't lead to incomprehensible codebases (did I mention that it's opinionated?).
+The highlights of the languge are:
+- Modules without headers
+- Pointers use instance properties instead of operators
+- Casting also uses properties
+- No curly braces for scope or semicollons
+- Functions inside of `blob` types for simple class-like funtionality
+- `if-else` statements are expressions
+- Explicit type sizes (integers, floats, etc)
+- `for`, `while`, `do-while` loops integrated into single `rep`
+- Directly supports decimal, hex, binary numbers with `_` separator between digits
+- Show tokens, AST, and build statistics for each phase `--verb=v2` or `v3`

 ## Examples
 ```
 // Basic hello world
-//
 @module main

 @extern putchar fun: character u8 -> u32

-@export main fun -> u64
+@export main fun -> u32
     text data<u8> <- "Hello, world!\n"

-    rep i u32 <- 0, text[i] != 0, i <- i + 1
+    rep i u32 <- 0, text[i] != 0, i <- i + 1: putchar(text[i])
-        putchar(text[i])
-    ;

     ret 0
 ;
 ```

 ## But why?
 The idea was to build the whole computing environment from scratch which can be its own thing.
-Many project of this kind try to be sort of recoding of C/Unix, but this is not the point in the case.
-This project doesn't aim at compatibility so it may hapilly break things in order to make things simpler, more modern, or just different.
+Many project of this kind try to be sort of recoding of C/Unix, but this is not the point here.
+This project doesn't aim at compatibility with existing sfotware so it may hapilly break things in order to make things simpler, more modern, or just different.

 It's mostly a learning opportunity and a bit of fun, but maybe you can find some bits of interesting knowledge for your own project.